Adarsh-Singh-Bhadauria/flixhub/README.md

 ## Introduction

-Movie Finder is a sleek React app that leverages the OMDb API to enable users to search for movies and view detailed information.
+FlixHub is a sleek React app that leverages the OMDb API to enable users to search for movies and view detailed information.
 Users can enter a movie title to fetch results, click on a poster to see details like plot, cast, and rating.

 Project hosted on -  https://flixhub-movie-app.netlify.app